danpalmer/danpalmer.me/posts/2013-01-06-principles-of-computer-graphics.md

 ---
-date: '2013-01-06'
+date: "2013-01-06"
 layout: post
 redirect_from:
   - /2013/01/principles-of-computer-graphics
 slug: principles-of-computer-graphics
 title: Principles of Computer Graphics
 ---

-The specification for this assignment was to create a basic 3D scene with mutliple objects, camera control, and various graphical effects under the title *Mars in Fiction*.
+The specification for this assignment was to create a basic 3D scene with mutliple objects, camera control, and various graphical effects under the title _Mars in Fiction_.

 The scene had to be written in C++ and use OpenGL, and 'modern' OpenGL techniques that have been the standard since version 3, such as the use of vertex and fragment shaders, and vertex arrays.